-Winter Festivities, Holiday Celebrations, Halloween Costume Contest, Earth day awareness and more… are all activities that are enjoyed by all.
+Winter festivities, holiday celebrations, Halloween costume contest, Earth Day awareness and more are activities that are enjoyed by all.

-Traditionally during Earthday we take part of the San Diego beaches clean up and as well as the San Diego River.
-As part of our outreach we donate our services and printed materials for fundraising to public elementary schools around the county.
+Traditionally, during Earth Day we take part in the clean up of San Diego beaches and the San Diego River.
+As part of our outreach, we also donate our services and printed materials for fundraising to public elementary schools around the county.
 We provide workshops and lectures to about 35 local libraries.

-For a full week, Platt College campaigned Solidarity for Japan, a celebration of good will and an opportunity to show our empathy by offering our help for tsunami-devastated Japan.
+For a full week, Platt College campaigned for Solidarity for Japan, a celebration of good will and an opportunity to show our empathy by offering our help for tsunami-devastated Japan.
 In the first hour and a half our fundraiser, Platt College raised $422 by selling treats, drinks, Platt merchandise, and donated goods.
-By the fifth and last day, we collected an impressive total of $3, 100.
+By the fifth and last day, we had collected an impressive total of $3,100.

 Students and staff also participated in the folding of 1,000 miniature paper cranes.
 The crane in Japan is thought to live for a thousand years, so the common practice of folding 1,000 paper origami cranes is said to make a person’s wish come true.
 In this case, Platt College collectively wished for peace and a swift recovery for Japan.
 After the colorful cranes (1,500 of them) were strung together on Earth Day, they were sent to the Hiroshima Peace Memorial Museum and Park where they were accepted with great appreciation!

-Excelling beyond the classroom!
-Competitions are not required but highly encouraged at Platt.
+Competitions are not required but our highly encouraged at Platt.
 Students may take advantage of the access to digital media equipment, labs and support of a knowledgeable faculty and staff.

 Every year the 48 Hour Film Project offers San Diego filmmakers a weekend of challenge, creativity, and fun!
-Filmmakers from all over the San Diego area will compete to see who can make the best short film in only 48 hours.
-The winning film will go up against films from around the world.
+Filmmakers from all over the San Diego area compete to see who can make the best short film in only 48 hours.
+The winning film competes against films from around the world.

 Platt students specializing in Digital Video Production look forward to this unique, invigorating and sleepless weekend.
 As the 48 Hour project start line approaches, teammates with passion in their eyes set focus on just one objective: to write, shoot, edit and score a winning short film!

-Participants are given a character, prop, line of dialogue and only 48 hours to complete a winning short film.
-Once the elements are given the team is off and running to write a script, cast their actors, gather props, etc… And with time ticking fast, they must prepare, produce, edit and deliver a high quality completed short film worthy of competing against both amateur and professional film makers!
+Participants are given a character, prop, a line of dialogue and only 48 hours to complete a winning short film.
+With these elements in hand the team is off and running to write a script, cast their actors, gather props.
+With time ticking fast, they must prepare, produce, edit and deliver a high quality completed short film worthy of competing against both amateur and professional film makers!

 Unique to Platt, all levels of experience from both the associate and bachelor level programs are invited to join a team.
 Students have access to the Platt digital video production studios and equipment for the full 48 hours.
 Yes, that is correct; Platt College will keep their doors open to offer full support in achieving their goals.